BouHanni/cdcs_app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.

+## Setup
+ Angular requires Node.js version 8.x or 10.x.
+        -To check your version, run node -v in a terminal/console window.
+        -To get Node.js, go to nodejs.org.

+ Run `npm install -g @angular/cli@` to install  the Angular CLI

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.